Abdlatif-20/printf/README.md

-The printf function sends formatted output to stdout.
+this is a readme file for printf task The printf function sends formatted output to stdout.
 _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator i use the following conversion specifiers:
 %c: print a single character.